fasmide/jump/README.md

 2020/08/06 16:49:51 Listening on [::]:22
 ```

-Note: you may have to generate a new SSH keypair by running `ssh-keygen`, jump expects a private `id_rsa` key in its work directory.

 jump will now allow any forward connection to the `192.168.1.0/24` network

 ## Using jump